What is an Institutional Review Board (IRB)?

 Standard IRB Turnaround Times

 In addition, anticipated turnaround times apply to complete submissions only.
 If your submission is missing required information or requires revision it will be returned to you with comments via the InfoEd platform.
 In these cases, turnaround time calculations begin once your complete/revised submission has been successfully returned to the IRB.
-During periods of the academic year when the IRB is reviewing a higher-than-average volume of submissions, the IRB will post revised expected turn around times to this website.
+During periods of the academic year when the IRB is reviewing a higher-than-average volume of submissions, the IRB will post a notice about expected turnaround times to this website.
 If you believe that your submission is not adhering to the turnaround times below, please contact the IRB at irb@creighton.edu or 402.280.2126.

 o This includes submissions with revised investigators brochures or other updated drug or device information, revisions to biomedical protocols that may increase risks to subjects or others.